dltj/dltj-blog/content/2022-01-13-uverse-5268ac-dmzplus-10-minutes.md

 	* DHCP Lease Time: 24
 1. At the bottom, click "Save".
 You'll need your Device Access Code at this point to save your changes.

-{% include image.html wpsrc="2022/2022-01-13-pace-gateway-dhcp.png" width="846" alt="Screen Capture of the DHCP Configuration page of a Pace 5268ac Residential Gateway" caption="Pace Residential Gateway DHCP Configuration Page" %}
+{{ image(width="846", localsrc="2022/2022-01-13-pace-gateway-dhcp.png", caption="Pace Residential Gateway DHCP Configuration Page", alt="Screen Capture of the DHCP Configuration page of a Pace 5268ac Residential Gateway") }}

 The IP address ranges on the LAN side of the residential gateway have now changed, so the browser's computer is going to need a new IP address.
 Unplug the ethernet cable and plug it back in to get a DHCP IP address assignment in the 192.168.100.x block; if using wifi, turn it off and turn it back on.